imperviousinc/beacon-ios/README.md

-Impervious iOS
+Beacon iOS
 ===============

 The first browser with support for native DNS-Based Authentication of Named Entities (DANE) with true downgrade protection, and the first browser to embed an SPV node to trustlessly verify DNSSEC over the [Handshake](https://handshake.org) network.
-Impervious iOS is a fork of [Firefox](https://github.com/mozilla-mobile/firefox-ios).
+Beacon iOS is a fork of [Beacon](https://github.com/mozilla-mobile/firefox-ios).

 This branch works with [Xcode 13.0](https://developer.apple.com/services-account/download?path=/Developer_Tools/Xcode_13/Xcode_13.xip), Swift 5.5 and supports iOS 13 and above.

-*Please note:* due to dependency issues, development of Impervious-iOS is currently only supported on Intel based Macs, and not Apple Silicon based Macs.
+*Please note:* due to dependency issues, development of Beacon-iOS is currently only supported on Intel based Macs, and not Apple Silicon based Macs.

 The current build bundles MobileHNS to build on a simulator you need to build it from source and bundle it for iossimulator.